Omniverse-Web3-Labs/bitcoin-proposals/omni-utxo.md

 As shown in [Figure.1](#architecture).

-- The Omni-UTXO smart contracts and the scripts of Bitcoin are referred to as **Abstract Nodes**.
+- The OMNI-UTXO smart contracts and the scripts of Bitcoin are referred to as **Abstract Nodes**.
 The states recorded by the Abstract Nodes that are stored on different blockchains respectively could be considered as copies of the global state, and they are ultimately consistent.
 - **Execution-Layer** is an off-chain execution program responsible for receiving Omni-UTXO transactions, executing transactions, and generating proofs to chains.

 ### Principle